Teacher feedback tool

 Designed by Prof Rob Coe and trialled in schools and colleges, these instruments are easy to administer and give teachers accessible and actionable feedback about their practice.

-Each survey takes less than ten minutes to complete, with students responding to questions relating to their classroom experiences.
+Surveys are administered online, with students responding to questions relating to their classroom experiences.
 They can be completed in part of a lesson or given as homework.

 When teachers themselves make the decision about what it is that they wish to prioritise for their own professional development, they are more likely to make it work.”